Adventure Motorcycle Camping Checklist – A Packing Guide

 Adventure Motorcycle touring has gained popularity over the recent years, mainly due to the ability to carry all your camping gear on the bike.

-This has opened up the whole world to riders who want to explore remote areas without having to look for accommodation every night.
+This has opened up the whole world to riders who want to explore remote areas and be self-sufficient, without having to look for accommodation every night.

 Preparing for an adventure ride is something that is refined after plenty of trial and error experiences.